BabsLabs/code_songs_microservice/README.md

 ## Tech/Framework Used

-The CodeSongs Microservice is written in Sinatra, uses a postgresql database, and is hosted on Heroku with the Travis CI integration tool.
+The CodeSongs Microservice is written in Ruby with Sinatra, uses a postgresql database, and is hosted on Heroku with the Travis CI integration tool.

 ### Gems
 The following Ruby Gems are used in this project: